How to look after your mouth, teeth and gums

 Checking for mouth cancer

 Detect mouth cancer early by regularly visiting your dentist.
 As part of any routine check-up, dentists will always do some simple checks that can alert them to the very early signs of the disease.
 There are also some simple and quick checks you can do yourself, at home.
 In fact, it’s a good idea, in between visits to the dentist, to regularly do a self-check – once a month is ideal and can take less than one minute.
-Click the link below to find out how to do it.

 References